 BILL NUMBER: A1442

 TITLE OF BILL:

-An act to amend the public authorities law, in relation to enacting the
+An act to amend the parks, recreation and historic preservation law, in

 SUMMARY OF PROVISIONS:

 Section one amends the Parks, Recreation and Historic Preservation law

 to provide free access to our state parks and recreation areas.

 Section two provides the effective date of the legislation.

 Article 13 of the Parks, Recreation and Historic Preservation law allows